 SETTLEMENT AGENCIES Once you arrive in Ontario, you can get help from a local settlement agency.
 Settlement agencies are community organizations that help newcomers.
 Services are confidential, free of charge and available in many languages.
 A settlement worker can help you by giving information and orientation about many different community and government services.
 You can ask about housing, health care, language training, how to find employment and many other available services.
 Many settlement agencies offer programs that can help you and your family connect to your new community.
 The governments of Canada and Ontario provide funding for these organizations to deliver settlement services to newcomers throughout Ontario.
-LOCATING SERVICES IN YOUR AREA Settlement.org provides links to community services in your area as well as useful information on all of your settlement needs: settlement.org/findhelp/ Citizenship and Immigration Canada provides a list of settlement agencies at cic.gc.ca or findlink.at/cic-serve The Ontario Ministry of Citizenship and Immigration lists agencies offering settlement services at ontarioimmigration.ca or www.citizenship.gov.on.ca/english/newcomers/agencies.shtml You can dial 211 for information about local services.
+LOCATING SERVICES IN YOUR AREA Settlement.org provides links to community services in your area as well as useful information on all of your settlement needs: settlement.org Immigration, Refugees and Citizenship Canada provides a list of settlement agencies at ircc.canada.ca or findlink.at/cic-serve The Ontario Ministry of Labour, Immigration, Training and Skills Development lists agencies offering settlement services at ontario.ca You can dial 211 for information about local services.
 USEFUL PHONE NUMBERS AND WEBSITES 9-1-1 - Emergency - For emergency situations at any time when you need police, fire or ambulance assistance.
 The operator will ask you for your full address, including your postal code.
 Interpreters are available for 170 languages.
 2-1-1 - Services - Get information and referrals to community and social services in your area 24 hours a day, 365 days a year in more than 150 languages.
 Calling 211 is free and completely confidential.
 4-1-1 - Directory Assistance - Find a residential or business phone number.
 The fee for this service is generally \$0.50 cents from a landline and \$1.50 from a cell phone.
 Serviceontario.ca - 1-800-267-8097 Learn about Ontario programs and services, including those related to employment, education, training and driving.
 You will need to visit a ServiceOntario centre to apply for your OHIP card, get a driver's license and get a license plate for your car.
-Servicecanada.gc.ca - 1-800-622-6232 For information related to immigration, taxation, citizenship, employment insurance, your social insurance number or any other federal program or service.
-For information specifically about newcomers visit: findlink.at/ncservices ontarioimmigration.ca - Ontario Ministry of Citizenship, Immigration and International Trade - official website.
-Find information about newcomer settlement, language training and bridge training programs. cic.gc.ca - Citizenship and Immigration Canada - official website. settlement.org - Find a wide variety of settlement-related information, including where to find local settlement services.
-For a specific language please visit: inmylanguage.org yellowpages.ca - Find residential, business and government telephone numbers.
-If you need a phone book, call 1-800-268-5637. cic.gc.ca/english/newcomers/credentials Provides information and services to help internationally educated workers get appropriate recognition for their credentials.
+Servicecanada.gc.ca - 1-800-622-6232

+For information related to immigration, taxation, citizenship, employment insurance, your social insurance number or any other federal program or service.
+For information specifically about newcomers visit: findlink.at/ncservices ontario.ca - Ontario Ministry of Labour, Immigration, Training and Skills Development - official website.
+Find information about newcomer settlement, language training and bridge training programs. ircc.canada.ca - Immigration, Refugees and Citizenship Canada - official website. settlement.org - Find a wide variety of settlement-related information, including where to find local settlement services. yellowpages.ca - Find residential, business and government telephone numbers.
+If you need a phone book, call 1-800-268-5637. canada.ca - Provides information and services to help internationally educated workers get appropriate recognition for their credentials.